Normalise for Fairness: A Simple Normalisation Technique for Fairness in Regression Machine Learning Problems: Methods and Material

 Audio features were extracted using the openSMILE toolkit, choosing the ComParE 2013 acoustic feature set \cite{Schuller13-TI2}.
-The features consist of computing 130 low-level descriptor contours (\eg energy, intensity, and FFT spectrum), then reducing them applying 54 functionals (\eg moments, and LPC autoregressive coefficients) to obtain a static descriptor of 6\,373 features per video \cite{Eyben13-RDI,Eyben15-RSA}.
+The features consist of computing 130 low-level descriptor contours (\eg energy, intensity, and FFT spectrum), then reducing them by applying 54 functionals (\eg moments, and LPC autoregressive coefficients) to obtain 6\,373 features per video \cite{Eyben13-RDI,Eyben15-RSA}.